whitneyburton/portfolios/students/1606-back/christopher-calaway/20160805-christopher-calaway-m1.md

 ### Playing a Part

 During Module 1 I have attended all Turing functions, such as guest speakers, lightning talks, meet & greets, alumni homecoming, et cetera.
-I have also made it a point to go the extra mile to try to raise morale among my peers with lavish enthusiasm, positive feedback, and high-fives during stressful study times.
+I have also made it a point to go the extra mile to try to raise morale among my peers with lavish enthusiasm, positive feedback, and celebrating all successes with high-fives, especially during stressful study times.

 I am excited to report that I have coordinated with Matthew Campbell and have volunteered to take over organizing the Mod 2 >> Mod 1 pairing schedule.
-I truly appreciate the assistance they have offered us and I have been eagerly anticipating the day that I will be in a position to help out the next generation of Turing students.
+I truly appreciate the assistance 1605 has offered us and I have been eagerly anticipating the day that I will be in a position to help out the next generation of Turing students.
 I believe my love of learning and teaching, my talent for organizing community functions, and my ability to communicate things in a clear and consice mannor will make me well suited to take over this position.

 ## Self-Assessment